EricTay1997/ML-Review/interview_prep/exercises/q&a.md

 - System Design
   - Write down the steps/template for a typical SWE SD interview
   - Write down the steps/template for a typical ML SD interview
+  - Name some common online and offline metrics that can be used for each use case

 ## Code